shimizukawa/docs-test/README.rst

 Welcome to the Ngx Community Center Documentation
 =================================================

-The `Nginx Community Center`_ Documentation project hosts documentation for the Nginx project.
+The `Ngx Community Center`_ Documentation project hosts documentation for the Nginx project.
 It's community maintained, reviewed, and published through Git_, using Sphinx_, and reStructuredText_, and hosted on `Read the docs`_.